-If a student is absent because of a class cut or full day unexcused absence/truancy, make-up work is not allowed.
+If a student is absent because of a class cut or full day unexcused absence/truancy, make-up work may not be allowed.
 Loss of credit on these assignments will have a negative effect on a student's ability to pass the course.